Southern Illinois University

 Epilogue (autobiographical notes)

-For most of my academic career, I aspired to little more than a position that would utilize my academic ability while providing a reasonably peaceful and secure situation for myself and my family.
-Along the way I simply pursued interesting projects that appeared in my path.
-Yet every project and manuscript emerged from interests developed earlier in my life, as described below.
+For much of my academic career, I aspired to little more than securing a position that could utilize my academic ability while providing a reasonably comfortable situation for myself and my family.
+Yet my entire career developed from interests that emerged much earlier in my life, as described below.

 I am indebted to my parents, to my many teachers, and to my wife, all of whom encouraged and supported pursuits which eventually led me across fields of neurobiology, histology, fly anatomy, and evolutionary genetics.
 I also acknowledge with gratitude my academic ancestors beyond those mentioned individually below.
 My academic family tree can be found by entering my name, David G. King, into the search box at Neurotree.org.
-Surprisingly (at least to me) it takes only seven person-to-person steps to connect me with Thomas Henry Huxley!
+Surprisingly (at least for me) it takes only seven student-to-mentor steps to connect me with Thomas Henry Huxley (and hence to Charles Darwin)!

 The autobiographical narrative below is offered to suggest some of the circumstances that led me into my career.
 Additional background detail can be found in my annotated list of publications.
 I have written these self-indulgent ramblings primarily for myself; I have no idea who else, if anyone, might care.